huudai09/oss-extractor/README.md

 # oss-extractor
-A simple tool to scan open source information for python and nodejs packages
+A simple tool to extract OSS information (nodejs, python) to csv file

 ## Usage